mmai/cyclejs-sparklines/README.md

-# Beautiful and expressive sparklines component for Cycle.js
+# Sparklines component for Cycle.js

 This is a full port of the [react-sparklines](https://github.com/borisyankov/react-sparklines) component for [Cycle.js](http://cycle.js.org/).